techfromsage/advanced-mis/_recipes/elevate-metrics.md

 Possible variations:

 - You might consider yet another alternative definition of active usage as being academics that are encouraging comments on their uploaded documents.
 You could adjust the first query to use the `player.annotate.createannotation` event class (or its sub classes for the different annotation types) to only look at those academics with student interactions on their resources.
+- You could pull additional detail from the `f_elevate_resources` view to allow further grouping of usage - for example, grouping by `format` (video, document, etc.) would tell you which academics were favouring which resource formats, or which formats students found most useful.